dtheras/yara-haskell/README.md

   - [ ] Clean up comments & add needed comments
   - [ ] Scan compressed files (ie. yextend)

-It is a hastle during development to constantly turn these on and off as needed.

 ## Contributing

-### Language Extensions